sreeyu/sketchpad/README.md

 # sketchpad

-This is a simple web application that generates a grid of squares using HTML, CSS, and JavaScript.
-The grid is initially set to a size of 16x16 squares, but the user can customize the size by clicking the "Change Grid!" button and entering a new number of squares in a popup window.
+The Grid Colorizer is a simple web application that allows users to create a grid of squares and customize their colors.
+Users can choose the number of squares in the grid and select colors either by manually picking a color or generating random colors.

+## Features
+- Number of Square Grid: Users can use a range slider to choose the number of squares in the grid.
+The grid will adjust dynamically based on the selected value.
+- Color Selection: Users can select a color by either manually choosing one from the color picker or generating a random color by clicking the "Generate Random Color" button.
+- Grid Colorization: Each square in the grid can be clicked to apply the selected color.

 ## Usage
-To use the application, simply open the index.html file in your web browser.
-The grid of squares will be displayed on the page, and you can hover over each square to change its background color.

-To change the size of the grid, click the "Change Grid!" button.
-A popup window will appear asking you to enter a new number of squares.
-After entering a value, click the "Okay" button to update the grid.

-## Future Developments
+- Access [Sketchpad](https://sreeyu.github.io/sketchpad/) application on your browser.
-* Add a range slider so the user can input the number of squares through it.
+- Use the range slider labeled "Choose the Number of Square Grid" to select the desired number of squares in the grid.
-* Add colors so that the user can choose a color according to their needs.
+- Select a color by either manually choosing one from the color picker or clicking the "Generate Random Color" button.
+- Click on any square in the grid to apply the selected color.
+- Repeat step 3 and step 4 to customize the colors of different squares in the grid.

-## Credits
+## License
-This project was created as part of a web development course by The Odin Project.
-Thanks to their community for providing the guidance and resources needed to create this project.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute this project as per the terms of the license.